Connecticut to New Mexico Car Shipping (2026 Cost Guide)

 - Type of transport: Common choices include open carriers, enclosed carriers, and top-loading.
 Open carriers are the least expensive, while enclosed shipping is better for classic or high-end cars.
 More details are available in our open vs. enclosed car shipping guide.

-- Distance and route: The journey from Connecticut to New Mexico spans about 2,001 miles.
-More miles mean more fuel and labor, raising the cost.
+- Distance and route: The journey from Connecticut to New Mexico spans approximately 2,001 miles, influencing fuel and labor costs.
+The longer the distance, the bigger the price tag.

 New Mexico vehicle regulations you need to know